thoughtspot/thoughtspot.github.io/_admin/ts-cloud/answer-v2.md

 ---
 title: [Answer V2 feature set]
 summary: Answer V2 <span class="label label-beta">Beta</span> is a feature set that makes the experience of searching on data or viewing and interacting with Answers more powerful and intuititive.
-The Answer V2 feature set includes an improved Formula Editor, analyst-authored queries for Search Assist, table summary configuration, and improved conditional formatting for charts, tables, and table summaries.
+The Answer V2 feature set includes an improved Formula Editor, table summary configuration, and improved conditional formatting for charts, tables, and table summaries.
-last_updated: 1/14/2021
+last_updated: 1/20/2021
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---